petrakol/blockxpand-icp/README.md

   asynchronous file I/O on native builds (embedded on Wasm builds via the correct relative path) and exported via the `pools_graphql` endpoint.
 A timer schedules a nightly refresh on both targets; override the path on native builds via `POOLS_FILE`.
-A file watcher automatically reloads changes and logs if a watcher is already active; for Wasm builds the file is embedded using a compile-time absolute path
+A file watcher automatically reloads changes, logging the path and warning if a watcher is already active; for Wasm builds the file is embedded using a compile-time absolute path
 - Optional **reward claiming** via `claim_all_rewards` behind the `claim` feature flag